Royal Caribbean food: Review and guide

 Main Dining Room

-For dinner, Royal Caribbean offers a traditional set time with assigned seating, or an alternative first-come, first-served option (My Time Dining).
-Both offer the same menu, which changes every night and in both cases, there is the possibility that you will be seated with other guests.
-Guests can contact their travel agent or Royal Caribbean prior to the cruise to ask to be assigned to a smaller table if they do not wish to sit with other guests.
+Both offer the same menu, which changes every night, and in both cases, there is the possibility that you will be seated with other guests.
+Passengers can contact their travel agent or Royal Caribbean before the cruise to ask to be assigned to a smaller table if they do not wish to sit with other cruisers

-Dinner is the most popular and common time to dine in the main dining room, when the main dining room offers appetizers, entrees and desserts to choose from.
-You may order as much (or as little) as you like and it's nearly all complimentary, with the exception of a few premium dishes that have an additional surcharge.
-Premium beverages, such as soda, alcohol and specialty coffee, are also not complimentary in the Main Dining Room but can be purchased individually or as part of a beverage package.
+You may order as much (or as little) as you like, and it's all complimentary, with the exception of a few premium dishes that have an additional surcharge.
+Premium beverages, such as soda, alcohol, and specialty coffee, are also not complimentary in the Main Dining Room but can be purchased individually or as part of a beverage package.

-The main dining room has a dress code.
-Dinner has a dress code that changes each day, while breakfast and lunch have a more casual dress code requirement.
-When guests hear the word, "dress code," that often causes a lot of concern about what to wear.
-The reality is on most nights, guests can easily wear what would be defined as "resort casual," which can mean a sundress or skirt for women and a collared shirt and slacks for men.
+When guests hear the word, "dress code," they often ponder what's acceptable to wear.
+The reality is that on most nights, guests can easily wear what would be defined as "resort casual," which can mean a sundress or skirt for women and a collared shirt and slacks for men.
 "Nice" jeans are appropriate for both men and women too.
-On formal nights, the suggested attire gets a bit fancier, with cocktail dresses or gowns for women and suits for men.

 Windjammer Cafe

-First time cruisers often imagine a large buffet when they think of eating on a cruise, and the Windjammer is the closest thing to that concept.
+First-time cruisers often imagine a large buffet when they think of eating on a cruise, and the Windjammer is the closest thing to that concept.

-The Windjammer is a great alternative to any sit down restaurant, including the Main Dining Room.
-In fact, some guests opt to eat exclusively at the Windjammer for dinner instead of the Main Dining Room.
-After a long day in port or onboard, some guests do not want to get ready for a long sit down meal and prefer a quick, casual dining experience.
+After a long day in port or onboard, some guests do not want to get ready for a long sit-down meal and prefer a quick, casual dining experience.

 Quick service restaurants